youwen9h/academic-xiaohuzhang/content/home/experience.md

 +++
 # Experience widget.
 # This change is also the testcase change, but on a different files.
+# This is a second change.
+To test git command.
+The case with merge conflict.
 widget = "experience"  # Do not modify this line! active = true  # Activate this widget? true/false